Pozitivna geografija: "Pustite me, druže"

-"The oldest song in the album.
+"The oldest song on the album.
 I did it while the rest of the guys from [Riblja] Čorba were in the army.
-I didn't know what to do with myself, and I had the band Frka with [Miroslav Cvetković] Cvele.
-We had a free term at Enco Lesić's, so we recorded it, and it was in the show Rokenroler.
-There was even a story, I don't know who made those decisions, that it should have appeared on Paket aranžman, but the fact that I was Riblja Čorba guitarist prevailed.
-It is about an everyday experience of a long-haired teenager in Belgrade."
+I didn't know what to do with myself, however, I had a sideband, Frka, with [Miroslav Cvetković] Cvele.
+We were given some time at Enco Lesić's [Druga Maca studio], so we recorded the song, and it even ended up being played on the Rokenroler show.
+I also heard that it was considered for inclusion on Paket aranžman—and I don't know who ultimately made those sorts of decisions—but apparently me being a guitarist in [a popular and nationally-known] Riblja Čorba prevailed [as they decided to go with unknown Belgrade acts].
+[The song itself] is about an everyday experience of a long-haired teenager in Belgrade."

 "Papaline"

 "I didn't know Suzana Petričević before that.
 Spira said that he had a friend who can sing.
 The song was a joke [...]
 'Papaline' were funny to people from Belgrade as well as to people from Zagreb. [...]
 The idea of the song was that all love songs are 'slimy and disgusting', so I thought about what could be small and slimy."